TrueBlocks/trueblocks-core/docs/content/data-model/chainstate.md

 Each data structure is created by one or more tools which are detailed below.

-## CallResult
+## State

 <!-- markdownlint-disable MD033 MD036 MD041 -->
 For the `chifra state --call` tool, the `result` is the result returned by the call to the smart contract.
 This is the decoded `output` value of the smart contract call.

-The following commands produce and manage CallResults:
+The following commands produce and manage States:

 - [chifra state](/chifra/chainstate/#chifra-state)

-CallResults consist of the following fields:
+States consist of the following fields:

 | Field            | Description                                       | Type    |
 | ---------------- | ------------------------------------------------- | ------- |